Policy Review Process

 - Policies that require minor, non-substantive changes do not need to follow the process outlined above and may be brought directly to the UPC.

-- The responsible UPC member must first have authority from the signatory of the Policy.
+- The Responsible Member must first have authority from the signatory of the Policy.

-- The responsible UPC member will summarize the proposed changes for the UPC’s consideration.
+- The Responsible Member will summarize the proposed changes for the UPC’s consideration.
 If the UPC agrees that the changes are non-substantive, the Responsible Member or designee will update the history section of the Policy accordingly and upload the revised Policy to CMS (or any successor system).

 - Non-substantive changes include: